openshift/enhancements/enhancements/kube-apiserver/startup-monitor.md

 - [ ] test case to recover from bad etcd smoke test

   The new kube-apiserver starts up, but the etcd post-start hook never finishes.
 The reason is EtcdUnhealthy.
-The operator does not retry.
+The operator does retry and the cluster recovers when etcd is back again.
+For example wrong etcd endpoints can lead to this case.

 - [ ] test case to recover from non-etcd post-start hook never finishing